Stage 1 Recap (Laps 1-70):

 ● Twenty-one of the 40 drivers in the race finished on the lead lap.

-The next event on the NASCAR Cup Series schedule is the Coke Zero 400 on Saturday, Aug.
+The next event on the NASCAR Cup Series schedule for Suárez and Gaunt Brothers Racing is the Coke Zero Sugar 400 on Saturday, Aug.
 29 at Daytona (Fla.)
 International Speedway.
-It is the final race of the regular season and it starts at 7:30 p.m.
+It is the final race of the regular season and starts at 7:30 p.m.
 EDT with live coverage provided by NBC and SiriusXM NASCAR Radio.
-The 10-race, 16-driver NASCAR Playoffs begins the following week with the Sept.
+The 10-race, 16-driver NASCAR playoffs begin the following week with the Sept.
 6 Southern 500 at Darlington (S.C.)
 Raceway.